MukulDhiman03/JS_Questions/promises/README.md

-Callback Hell(Pyramid of doom)->when we have nested callbacks, it make diffucult to debug the code, it will be a wired looking structure.
+Callback Hell(Pyramid of doom)->when we have nested callbacks, it make difficult to debug the code, it will be a wired looking structure.

 The solution of callback hell is promises.